 Why do doctors “manage” women that way?
 One reason is because of an outdated, demeaning and dangerous medical belief: “It’s all in your head.”
 If any of your medical decisions are based on such an outdated opinion, then the treatment protocols used on you will be outdated too.
 Optimal health will never have a chance to manifest for patients embedded in a medical system that proclaims: “it’s all in your head.”

 The second reason is in the way that the current medical paradigm generally compartmentalizes symptoms into segmented, local areas of the body, and labels those areas (or areas immediately adjacent) as the cause of the problem.
 Examples are Adult ADD or brain fog.
-Acknowledging interconnections in the body is not the medical norm today.
-Medicine’s history of unnecessary tonsillectomies, appendectomies, and stomach bypasses for weight loss, illustrates their general concept of “independent body parts,” not integrative parts.
+Acknowledging whole body interconnections is not the medical norm today.
+Medicine’s history of unnecessary tonsillectomies, appendectomies, and stomach bypasses for weight loss, illustrates their general concept of “independent body parts,” not whole body integration.

 It’s no wonder that we have people being told “it’s all in your head,” and getting treatment with antidepressants for a “mental disorder,” whether the symptoms are those labeled as depression or panic attacks.
 Unfortunately, it’s part of the established status quo of conventional Medicine.
 However, there are integrative medicine systems, outside of this status quo.
-You have a choice.
+So, you have choices.

-Example: After an injury, the body and brain respond.
-One response may be that the spinal muscles get tighter.
-Then, back pain may be next.
-The body-brain responds, domino after domino.
-The heart starts to pump faster or harder (references 3,4,5), sleep becomes impaired, the onset of nausea, impaired attention, nervousness—all these are symptoms relating to the initial stimulus.
+After an injury, the body and brain respond.
+For example, the spinal muscles get tighter and back pain may be next.
+The body-brain responds like a chain reaction.
+The heart begins pumping faster or harder (references 3,4,5), sleep becomes impaired, the onset of nausea, impaired attention, nervousness—all these are symptoms relating to the initial injury.
 The body-brain sequentially responds.
-Is the solution to shut down the brain’s responsiveness with an addictive drug?
+Therefore, is the solution to shut down the brain’s responsiveness with an addictive drug?
 No!

 “Depression is not a disease.
 It’s a symptom.” – Kelly Brogan, MD